-The Neydo Tashi Choeling Buddhist Monastery, to give this wonderful place of peace, nature and serenity its full name, is scenically located in the delightful rurality of the Kathmandu Valley at Pharping.
+The Neydo Tashi Choeling Buddhist Monastery, to give this wonderful place of peace, nature, and serenity its full name, is scenically located in the delightful rurality of the Kathmandu Valley at Pharping.

-Visitors are welcome to observe (or even participate) the daily prayers and rituals and become fully immersed in all aspects of monastic life "as you wish".
+Visitors are welcome to observe (or even participate) in the daily prayers and rituals and become fully immersed in all aspects of monastic life "as you wish".

-Nearby is the Asura Cave where Padmasambhava or Guru Rinpoche meditated and achieved the highest realisation.
-There are also several nature walking possibilities in the Hattiban Forest ranging from a full day hike to easy, short walks.
+Nearby is the Asura Cave, where Padmasambhava, or Guru Rinpoche, meditated and achieved the highest realisation.
+There are also several nature walking possibilities in the Hattiban Forest, ranging from a full-day hike to easy, short walks.

 Dakshinkali Temple is located about one kilometre outside Pharping.
-It is one of several “power places” of the Kathmandu Valley and one of the most important temples in Nepal dedicated to the goddess Kali.
+It is one of several “power places” in the Kathmandu Valley and one of the most important temples in Nepal dedicated to the goddess Kali.

-PLEASE NOTE- Neydo Monastery encourages visitors to experience life in the monastery so that you can understand better and appreciate how the Kagyu and Nyingma Traditions of Tibetan Buddhism are lived.
+Please note that Neydo Monastery encourages visitors to experience life in the monastery so that they can better understand and appreciate how the Kagyu and Nyingma Traditions of Tibetan Buddhism are lived.
 The monastery has some "simple rules" for all visitors to respect.
-Basically treat the place as you would your own home.
-Please avoid making loud noise, the consumption of alcohol and inappropriate behaviour, particularly public displays of a sexual nature.
+Basically, treat the place as you would your own home.
+Please avoid making loud noise, the consumption of alcohol, and inappropriate behaviour, particularly public displays of a sexual nature.

 Staying at Neydo Monastery is akin to a "great escape," and many of our Snow Cat Travel clients suggest that if you're thinking of a stay at a Buddhist Monastery, then it's best appreciated as the "finale" to your Nepal visit.
 It's handy for the airport too; it takes about the same time from Thamel.